marcin-rzeznicki/libjwt-typed/README.md

 | mean (simple)  | **39.4 μs**   (± 618 ns) | 138 μs   (± 3.23 μs) |   3x    |
 | mean (complex) | **93.5 μs**   (± 777 ns) | 399 μs   (± 6.33 μs) |   4x    |

+## Not implemented

+* JWT header can only contain `alg` and `typ` (everything else is ignored).
+This decision is partly because of the belief that you rarely need to complicate the header, and partly because of the limiation of `libjwt` which prevents the header from being checked before decoding (this is done in one step).
+For this reason, things like selecting keys based on the header cannot be easily implemented.

 ## Idea